18 Places to Visit Near Amsterdam by Train

 The star-shaped town of Naarden is cute as a button.
 With a mere 17.000 inhabitants, the town could easily be overlooked for other starlets of the region.
 Naarden is the perfect add-on to any itinerary that includes a visit to Muiderslot and/or Fort Pampus.

-Curious travelers stepping foot in Naarden are rewarded with friendly locals, a surprisingly pleasant town atmosphere and a highly interesting geographical layout of a village that underwent gruesome trials and tribulations at the hands of various conquerors.
+Curious travelers setting foot in Naarden are rewarded with friendly locals, a surprisingly pleasant town atmosphere, and a highly interesting geographical layout of a village that underwent gruesome trials and tribulations at the hands of various conquerors.

 READ BEFORE YOU GO | 10 Things to do in Naarden

-Laren is located in the Gooi area and is one of the oldest towns of that area.
-What used to be a simple artists’ town (Piet Mondrian even called Laren home!) has now grown into the Hollywood of the Netherlands with celebrities flocking to the obscure town to settle down away from prying eyes.
+Laren is located in the Gooi area and is one of the oldest towns in that area.
+What used to be a simple artists’ town (Piet Mondrian even called Laren home!) has now grown into the Hollywood of the Netherlands, with celebrities flocking to the obscure town to settle down away from prying eyes.

 What started as the private home of 2 American ex-pats (one of whom was a prolific painter) turned into a beautiful modernist museum after their death.
 What makes the museum special – aside from the obvious, the artworks – is the abundant light pouring in through windows and carefully placed light panels.
 No stuffy or dusty museum feeling to be felt.

 Centuries later, Gouda contains a beautiful 15th-century city hall, abundant stroopwafel and cheese shops (yum!) as well as copious amounts of tiny canals snaking through the historical center.
-It is one of the popular train destinations from Amsterdam due to its great connection and proximity to the city.
+It is one of the most popular train destinations from Amsterdam due to its great connections and proximity to the city.

-Take a relaxing stroll through the Goudse Hofjes, shop until you drop in the Lange and Korte Groenendaal (the first fairtrade street in the country) and marvel at the colorful stained glass windows of the Sint-Jan church.
-Cheese lovers will not want to miss the Goude Cheese Experience!
+Take a relaxing stroll through the Goudse Hofjes, shop until you drop in the Lange and Korte Groenendaal (the first fairtrade street in the country), and marvel at the colorful stained glass windows of the Sint-Jan church.
+Cheese lovers will not want to miss the Gouda Cheese Experience!

 Muiderslot near Amsterdam